anthonynarine/anthonynarine/README.md

-"Hey there!
-I'm Anthony, a software developer with a knack for full-stack solutions.
-My forte lies in sculpting seamless Django APIs that sync perfectly with vibrant React frontends.
-When I'm not immersed in project building, you'll find me hanging out with my greatest achievement, my 3-year-old daughter, diving into the thrilling worlds of League of Legends and basketball 🎮🏀, or keeping an eye on the stock market's latest trends ⚽📈.
+"Hey I'm Anthony, a software developer with a knack for full-stack solutions.
+My forte lies in sculpting seamless Django APIs that sync perfectly with React frontends.
+When I'm not immersed in project building, you'll find me hanging out with my ace, my 3-year-old daughter, keyboard smasking in League of Legends or catching  basketball 🎮🏀, or keeping an eye on the stock market's latest trends ⚽📈.

 I'm all about collaboration and innovation, so let's join forces and bring some exciting projects to life! 🚀 Feel free to drop me a line at anarine83@gmail.com."